 A comprehensive and contemporary look at criminal law and the elements of various major crimes.
-In addition to more traditional crimes such as murder rape, robbery, assault, arson, and various forms of theft, the course addresses such topical crimes as domestic violence, identity theft, pornography, child abuse, drug trafficking, and various public order crimes.
-The course uses lectures and the case method approach traditionally found in most law schools.
+In addition to more traditional crimes such as murder rape, robbery, assault, arson, and various forms of theft, the course addresses such topical crimes as domestic violence, identity theft, pornography, child abuse, drua trafficking, crimes.
+The course and various public order uses lectures and the case method approach traditionally found in most law schools.
 Students will have the opportunity to read and review selected major criminal court cases and discover how the judiciary perceives and interprets criminal law.
 Prerequisite: CCJ 1020 or Permission of Instructor